CAIDA/catalog-data/sources/solution/how_to_get_the_range_of_allocated_or_reserved_asns/README.md

     "id": "how_to_get_the_range_of_allocated_or_reserved_asns",
-    "name": "How to get the range of allocated or reserved asns?", "description": "The following solution will create two dictionaries listing the ranges in which AS numbers: one compressed, one not compressed.", "question": "How to get the range of reserved and allocated ASNs" tags:[
+    "name": "How to get the range of allocated or reserved asns?", "description": "The following solution will create two dictionaries listing the ranges in which AS numbers: one compressed, one not compressed.", "question": "How to get the range of reserved and allocated ASNs", "tags":[
       "asn",
       "iana",
       "autonomous system"